ThomasJPrice/5secondsong/README.md

 Choose an artist, and get 5 seconds to name each song!
 ## Discover Local Events with Features including:

-- Integration with Spotify API for artist details and search, as well as Deezer API for music samples
+- Integration with Deezer API for artist details and search, as well as music samples
 - Quiz page with music player and visualiser
 - Result card (stored in database) and sharing options
 - Light/dark mode